atlanteh/firebase-multi/README.md

 `set <firebase-project> <ci token>` - Saves the specified token for the specified firebase-project `get <firebase-project>` - Prints the token for the specified firebase-project `use <firebase-project> <command>` - set FIREBASE_TOKEN env with the project token and run the command.
 If FIREBASE_TOKEN is already set, this command won't override it.
+`unset <firebase-project>` - deletes the stored token for the specified project.

 License
 -------